 Are you a Jerk Jock in Captain Tsubasa?
 This will happen to you.
-Wakabayashi, Hyuuga and Souda got quite of this which led to Defeat Means Friendship, but the best examples are: Napoleon from the Shin manga ( because first he gets slapped by Pierre in front of everyone for dirty tactics, and later he misses the vital penalty that gets France eliminated from the tournament), Bunnark from the Thai team ( as it's due to his mistake that Thailand loses as well), and specially Ricardo Espadas ( who loses spectacularly against the Japanese team.
+Wakabayashi, Hyuuga and Souda got quite of this which led to Defeat Means Friendship, but the best examples are: Napoleon from the Shin manga ( because first he gets slapped by Pierre in front of everyone for dirty tactics, and later he misses the vital penalty that gets France eliminated from the tournament, which in the manga devolves into him cryingTears of Remorse), Bunnark from the Thai team ( as it's due to his mistake that Thailand loses as well, which alsosends him into a sobbing breakdown out of guilt), and specially Ricardo Espadas ( who loses spectacularly against the Japanese team and ends up unconscious in the infirmary, waking up to the notice of his teams's loss.
 Made even more beautiful considering his big Kick the Dog moments in his first apparitions, all related to him thinking that Tsubasa is a useless rich kid — boy, Tsubasa classily and cheerfully proves him wrong.)

 Naoki Shinjyo in Future GPX Cyber Formula gets at least three of these: First when he is beaten by Hayato in the British Grand Prix due to his car's engine troubles because he refuses to follow his staff's advices, and then he gets chewed out by Sugo's local Wrench Wench Miki Joununchi twice for lashing out at his team's new mechanics and blaming them for his troubles in the races.
 This also happens to Randoll in the Spain GP, when Hayato sends his car flying into the sea.